pyccel/psydac/docs/installation.md

 ## Requirements

-Psydac requires a certain number of components to be installed on the machine:
+PSYDAC requires a certain number of components to be installed on the machine:

 -   Fortran and C compilers with OpenMP support
 -   OpenMP library